 Day 3 focuses on writing of an office action, as well as post-examination options such as the Patent Trial and Appeal Board (PTAB) and the Central Reexamination Unit (CRU).
 Similar to the training of entry level examiners, a sample application will be provided to each trainee and will be the focus of exercises during each module which build upon each other.

 For a detailed schedule please view the Agent/Attorney 3-Day Course Schedule (Please note, the content and schedule of this course is subject to change).

 Currently courses provided through STEPP are free to attend.
 The course has been approved for CLE credit hours in California.
 This course is specifically designed for patent attorneys and patent agents.
-Registration is now open and closes on Sunday, June 3, 2018.
+Registration is now closed.

 Please note that the Silicon Valley USPTO is a federal facility.
 Visitors are required to show a valid form of government-issued identification (drivers license or passport) and may be subject to security screening.

 Parking: The Silicon Valley USPTO is located in the 3-story Wing building of the San Jose City Hall Complex.
 The entrance is on S. Fourth Street, which is a one-way street.
 Metered street parking and city parking garages are available nearby, such as the Fourth Street Garage (next door).
 Please note that motorcycles are not allowed in the Fourth Street Garage.
 Unfortunately, we do not validate parking.

 This event is accessible to individuals with disabilities.
 To request a reasonable accommodation, including captioning, sign language interpreting, or other, please email email@example.com or call (408)918-9900.